MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/environment-validation.md

 # Environment Validation

-In this section, you'll learn how to verify that the environments you've set up are working as expected and ready for your workshop learners.
+In this section, learn how to verify that the environments set up are working as expected and ready for your workshop learners.

 Setting up the necessary environments is a crucial part of preparing for any project.
 However, it's equally important to ensure that these environments are fully functional before moving forward.
-This section will guide you through the process of validating your environment, with a particular focus on confirming that your custom connector is registered and running as expected.
-Additionally, we'll cover how to verify that your Business Approval Management application is running smoothly, and that your workshop users are loaded and ready for monitoring.
-By the end of this section, you'll have the confidence to move forward with your workshop, knowing that your learner environments are fully functional and ready to go.
+This section guides you through the process of validating your environment, with a particular focus on confirming that your custom connector is registered and running as expected.
+Additionally, it covers how to verify that your Business Approval Management application is running smoothly, and that your workshop users are loaded and ready for monitoring.
+By the end of this section, have the confidence to move forward with your workshop, knowing that your learner environments are fully functional and ready to go.

 ## Learning Environments